frankhale/toby-blazor/README.md

 # Toby (Blazor)

-Possibly one day a rewrite of [Toby](https://github.com/frankhale/toby) using Blazor.
+This is a rewrite of [Toby](https://github.com/frankhale/toby) using Blazor.
 This project is using the server-side hosting model.

 ## Status